spacelift-io/user-documentation/docs/product/migrating-to-spacelift.md

 ### Create a manager Spacelift stack

-It is now time to create a Spacelift stack that will point to the commited Terraform code that manages your Spacelift resources.
+It is now time to create a Spacelift stack that will point to the committed Terraform code that manages your Spacelift resources.

 - Copy the example `manager-stack.example.tfvars` file into `manager-stack.tfvars` .
 - Edit that file to match your context.